-• Discretionary Concessional Exceptions - Granted by individual water companies following the receipt of a representation.
+- Discretionary Universal Exceptions Common to all water companies and primarily relate to Blue Badge holders. - Discretionary Concessional Exceptions Granted by individual water companies following the receipt of a representation.
 All exceptions are subject to our discretion and will only be granted if it is in the best interest of the community.
 We will consider granting an exception to customers on the company's Vulnerable Customers List, Water Sure List and to those whom have mobility issues but are not in possession of a Blue Badge.
 These exceptions will require customers to write or make representation to Hafren Dyfrdrwy to obtain permission.
-A form to request an exception has been provided in Appendix H - Temporary Water Use Exception Form.
+A form to request an exception has been provided in Appendix H Temporary Water Use Exception Form.
 More details on how to make a representation are given section 3.3.5.